-Many cars that have been written off can still be repaired and put back on the road.
-But potential buyers need to do their homework to avoid being ripped off.
+Write-off cars can still be repaired and put back on the road.
+But you should your homework to avoid being ripped off.

-If you’re in the market for a used car, the idea of buying one called a "category C write off" probably doesn’t sound all that appealing, however limited your budget.
+If you’re in the market for a used car, the idea of buying one called a "category C write off" probably doesn’t sound all that appealing.

-But according to car-information firm HPI, write-offs can sometimes still offer good value provided buyers know exactly what they are doing.
+But write-offs can sometimes still offer good value provided you know exactly what you're doing.

 What is a write-off?

-A write-off is a car that’s been damaged to the extent that its insurance company doesn't think it is economically worthwhile to repair it.
+A write-off is a car that’s been damaged to the extent that its insurance company doesn't think it's worthwhile to repair it.

 Each write-off is put into a category – agreed between the insurer and a salvage agent – based on the extent of the damage.

-The categories are part of a code of practice drawn up by the Association of British Insurers and other organisations including the DVLA, the Department for Transport and the British Vehicle Salvage Federation.
+The categories are part of a code of practice drawn up by the Association of British Insurers (ABI).
+Other organisations including the DVLA, the Department for Transport and the British Vehicle Salvage Federation helped with its creation.

 The four categories are A, B, C and D – often referred to as cat D, cat C and so on.